 The number of patients per group is low.
 Baseline characteristics and antihypertensive drugs differ between the different groups.
-This trial suggests that aged garlic extract at 480 mg (containing 1.2 mg of S-allylcysteine) but not at 960 mg could decrease systolic blood pressure.
+This trial suggests that aged garlic extract at 480 mg (containing 1.2 mg of S-allyl cysteine) but not at 960 mg could decrease systolic blood pressure.

-Sobenin (2009): a double-blind, randomised, 8 weeks, placebo-controlled trial conducted in 84 men with newly diagnosed mild and moderate hypertension (SBP between 150 and 160 mmHg; DBP between 90 ans 115 mmHg).
-Patients were randomised to receive daily for 8 weeks: Allicor 600 mg (n=30) (one tablet containing 300 mg garlic powder twice); placebo (n = 20); Allicor 2400 mg (n=18); and Kwai 900 mg (one tablet containing 300 mg garlic powder three times a day) (n=16).
-Arterial blood pressure was measured (in the morning on the right and left arms, in supine, sitting and standing positions) at the time of inclusion and every 4 weeks thereafter for 16 weeks of the trial.
+Sobenin (2009): a double-blind, randomised, 8 weeks, placebo-controlled trial conducted in 84 men with newly diagnosed mild and moderate hypertension (SBP between 150 and 160 mmHg; DBP between 90 and 115 mmHg).
+Patients were randomised to receive daily for 8 weeks: Allicor 600 mg (n=30) (one time-release tablet containing 300 mg garlic powder twice a day); placebo (n=20); Allicor 2400 mg (two time-release tablets containing 300 mg garlic powder four times a day) (n=18); and Kwai 900 mg (one tablet containing 300 mg garlic powder three times a day) (n=16).
+Arterial blood pressure was measured (in the morning on the right and left arms, in supine, sitting and standing positions) at the time of inclusion and every 4 weeks thereafter for the 16 weeks of the trial.
 The results of the second and the third measurements were recorded, and the mean value of a total of 12 measurements was used as an integral estimate of arterial blood pressure.
-SBP in the total group was lowered by $3.2\pm0.7$ mm Hg (95% CI: 1.7-4.6, Po0.001).
-After 8 weeks of treatment, SBP was lowered significantly compared to placebo by $7.0\pm0.8$ mm Hg (95% CI: 5.3-8.7, P<0.001) in 600 mg Allicor daily group, $5.4\pm1.6$ mm Hg (95% CI: 1.9-8.8, P<0.010) in 900 mg Kwai daily group.
+SBP in the total group was lowered by 3.2±0.7 mmHg (95% CI: 1.7-4.6, p<0.001).
+After 8 weeks of treatment, SBP was lowered significantly compared to placebo by 7.0±0.8 mmHg (95% CI: 5.3-8.7, p<0.001) in 600 mg Allicor daily group, 9.3±0.7 mmHg (95% CI: 7.8-10.9, p<0.001) in 2400 mg Allicor daily group, 5.4±1.6 mmHg (95% CI: 1.9-8.8, p<0.010) in 900 mg Kwai daily group.

-This trial showed a blood pressure lowering effect of garlic powders tablets with no significant additionnel dose effet on antihypertensive.
-However, considering low number of patients included, and the short treatment duration, the results of this trial are insufficient to support antihypertensive indication
+This trial showed a blood pressure lowering effect of time-release garlic powder tablets (600 mg daily) with no significant additional effect of dose increase to 2400 mg daily; a slight difference may be present on DBP between time-release (-3.8 mmHg) and classic tablets as no effect was observed with the latter.
+However, considering the low number of patients included, and the short treatment duration, the results of this trial are insufficient to support antihypertensive indication.

-Conclusion on potential antihypertensive effects of garlic
+Conclusion on potential antihypertensive effects of garlic preparations

 The effects of garlic on blood pressure cannot be ascertained.
 Meta-analysis and clinical trials have been performed (Ried et al., 2008, updated on 2016; Rohnel et al., 2015; Wang et al., 2015).
 The results suggest that garlic preparations could reduce blood pressure in individuals with hypertension.
 Nevertheless, the trials on the effects of garlic on blood pressure suffer of inadequate study designs, low number of patients included, short duration and methodological deficiencies.
-Indeed, in the last meta-analysis, only seven randomised controlled trials were retrieved, just 3 were conducted in a double blind manner, and no has exceeded 12 weeks treatment duration.
-Furthermore, alliin containing was not specified.
+Indeed, in the last meta-analysis, only seven randomised controlled trials were retrieved, just 3 were conducted in a double-blind manner, and no has exceeded 12 weeks treatment duration.
+The different studies were conducted with different types of garlic supplements, often not standardized: 200 mg garlic powder, 600-900 mg garlic powder, garlic powder in time-release tablets (600 and 2400 mg), dried aged garlic extract (240/480/960 mg containing 0.6/1.2/2.4 mg of S-allyl cysteine).
+Furthermore, the content of alliin/allicin in the preparations used was not specified.